xKameshx/Web-scraping-selenium-/README.md

 Output

 The script saves the scraped data in a structured manner within the current working directory.
 Each website has its own folder, and within each website folder, data is organized by categories and product titles.

-Disclaimer

-This script is for educational purposes only.
-Use it responsibly and in compliance with the terms of service of the respective websites.